 splendid and I just love the Wilfrid (or Wilfred, he seemed to alternate) Cline photography.
 Visually, this film is lovely and some of the night scenes and long-shadowed early morning or dusk ones are actually beautiful.

 This is really a high-quality Western.
 I gave it 3 revolvers out of a possible 5.
-I could even up that to 4.
+I was even tempted to up that to 4, though resisted.